Qui-Gon held up his hand, stopping his padawan mid-stride.

 "You should!"
 Julian growled.
 "The entire galaxy is at stake!"

 Palmer shook his head mildly.
-"Spoken like a man who doesn't know his history," he said, looking at Obi-Wan.
+"It's a crime so few remember their history," he said, looking at Obi-Wan.
 "You see, I know where we've been.
-I've read the books; I've studied the ruins."
+I've studied our ruins."

 "An ancient weapon of unimaginable power.
 Don't you think that's what they said when Revan found the Star Forge?"